LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Step 4 - Trigger the bot

 In order to trigger the survey, start a conversation on the account and skill on which you’ve defined the survey and bring the conversation to an end, either from the consumer or the agent side.
-Once the conversation closes the survey will be triggered and the agent workspace will show the caption, “Survey in progress.”
+Once the conversation closes, the survey will be triggered, and the agent workspace will show the caption, “Survey in progress.”

 <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/surveyBot_triggerSurvey.png">

 While the survey is active the agent won’t be able to write in the conversation.
-The survey will end when the consumer finishes entering the survey (if you've specified "Close Conversation" as the next step) or when the survey times out.
+The survey will end when the consumer finishes entering the survey (if you've specified "Close Conversation" as the next action) or when the survey times out.
 In cases of an error with the survey flow or the survey bot, Conversational Cloud will close the survey after 48 hours as part of a conversation cleanup process.

 ### The agent experience

-Once a conversation ends and a survey begins, the conversation no longer appears in the Open Conversations list in Conversational Cloud.
-Instead, it appears in the All Conversations list with a status that indicates the survey is in progress:
+Once a conversation ends and a survey begins, the conversation no longer appears in the **Open Conversations** list in Conversational Cloud.
+Instead, it appears in the **All Conversations** list with a status that indicates the survey is in progress:

 <img class="fancyimage" style="width:850px" src="img/ConvoBuilder/surveyBot_agent1.png">